Barium swallow / meal / follow through

 What is a barium swallow / meal / follow through?

-The stomach and other parts of the gut do not show up well on ordinary x-rays, so it is necessary to outline them better.
-This is achieved by coating them with barium (a heavy white fluid) and occasionally filling the stomach with air.
+The stomach and other parts of the gut do not show up well on ordinary x-rays.
+To see them more clearly we coat them with barium (a heavy white fluid).
+Occasionally the stomach is filled with air as well.

 Why do I need a barium swallow / meal / follow through?